just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

       As a rule of thumb,
       <b><font color="magenta">the more general a procedure (or abstraction) the better</font></b>.
     </p>
-    <h3>Defining Procedures with Parameters</h3>
+    <h3>Defining Procedures with <span class="hover vocab yui-wk-div" data-id='Parameters'>Parameters</span></h3>

-    A <b>procedure</b> is a named group of programming instructions that may have parameters and return values.
+    A <b>procedure</b> is a named group of programming instructions that may have <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span> and return values.
 Procedures are referred to by different names, such as method or function, depending on the programming language.
 A procedure call interrupts the sequential execution of statements, causing the program to execute the statements within the procedure before continuing.
 Once the last statement in the procedure (or a return statement) has executed, flow of control is returned to the point immediately following where the procedure was called.

-    In this lesson, you will learn to define procedures with <b>parameters</b>, which are variables that hold data sent to the procedure to help it do its job.
+    In this lesson, you will learn to define procedures with <b><span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span></b>, which are variables that hold data sent to the procedure to help it do its job.
 To do this, you will need get a procedure block from the Procedures drawer.
 As always, you should give your procedure an appropriate name.
 To add a parameter to the procedure, click the blue mutator button on the procedure block  and drag an input block from the left into the inputs block on the right.
-Click the blue button when you have finished adding the parameters needed for the procedure.
+Click the blue button when you have finished adding the <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span> needed for the procedure.
 Replace x in input x with a useful and helpful parameter name such as L or Length for the drawSquare procedure.
 After you've defined the procedure, look in the Procedures drawer to find the newly generated call block for that procedure which you can use to call the procedure to do its job.<p>
     <img height="200px" src="../_static/assets/img/procedureParamAnimated.gif"/>
-    </p><p>  In the AP exam, the following pseudocode is used for procedures with and without parameters compared to App Inventor blocks.
-Notice that parentheses () are  used after a procedure name in the AP text pseudocode; they can be empty or hold the parameters.
+    </p><p>  In the AP exam, the following pseudocode is used for procedures with and without <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span> compared to App Inventor blocks.
+Notice that parentheses () are  used after a procedure name in the AP text pseudocode; they can be empty or hold the <span class="hover vocab yui-wk-div" data-id='parameters'>parameters</span>.
 There is also a special kind of procedure, often called a <b>function</b>, that can return a result.
 The  RETURN(result) statement can be used inside these procedures to return a calculated result or expression which can be assigned to a variable.
 For example, result ← procName(arg1, arg2, …) to assign to result the “value of the procedure” being returned by calling PROCEDURE procName(parameter1, parameter2, …).
 The AP pseudocode provides a procedure DISPLAY(expression)  to display the value of expression, followed by a space, and a procedure INPUT(), which accepts a value from the user and returns the input value often assigned to a variable. <br/>
     </p><table border="">
     <tbody>
     <tr><td width="10%"></td><td width="25%">AP Text Pseudocode</td><td width="30%">AP Block Pseudocode</td><td width="30%">App Inventor Block</td></tr>